OlssonDev/olssondev.github.io/_posts/2023-02-18-EasyAssetCreatorDocumentation.md

 #### Use Class Picker

-If true, summon a class picker once you click to create a new class in the category menu:
+If true, summons a class picker when you click to create a new class in the category menu:

 ![UseClassPicker](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/EasyAssetCreator/Image_12.JPG)